datenzauberer/picow-rust-iot-demonstrator/picow-temperature-sensor/README.md

 rustup target add thumbv6m-none-eabi
 ```

+## 3. Set Up `embassy`

-## 3. SMPRIO: Clone repo embassy
+Clone the repo as described [here](https://embassy.dev/book/dev/getting_started.html).

+Run the `blinky` example in `embassy/examples/rp` by executing `cargo run --bin blinky --release`.

+**Note:** The onboard LED on the PicoW is not connected to GPIO 25 as on the Pico without W. So you either have to connect an LED or accept, that you cannot see the output...

+**Note:** Depending on your setup, you have to adapt the example's `.cargo/config.toml` as described in the next section for our project here.

-## 3. Configure `.cargo/config.toml`
+## 4. Configure `.cargo/config.toml`

-Edit the file `.cargo/config.toml` so that only one runner is configured.
+Edit the file [`.cargo/config.toml`](.cargo/config.toml) so that only one runner is configured.
 Comment the other.

 ### a) debug-probe (default)